20tab/UnrealEnginePython/README.md

 Reflection based functions are those in camelcase (or with the first capital letter).
 Native functions instead follow the python style, with lower case, underscore-as-separator function names.

-Note that, in editor builds, when you change the property of an archetype (included ClassDefaultObject) via __setattr__ all of the archtype instances will be updated too.
+Note that, in editor builds, when you change the property of an archetype (included ClassDefaultObject) via __setattr__ all of the archetype instances will be updated too.

 To be more clear: